eliasdabbas/functionalytics/README.md

 - In a country dropdown, which are the most popular countries?
 - How many people enable the "color" checkbox when they create a chart?
 - Are people even using the slider we worked so hard to implement?
+- Are there any performance difference between the different options selected?

 These are some example questions that this package aims to help answer